cgodevs/habit-tracker/README.md

 This is my first project as a beginner.
 So this far I have not been able to formally test it.

-## *Acknowledgement*
+## *Acknowledgements*

-Thanks a lot to [Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/) for introducing this very nice API and motivating me to start walking my own steps in python (@angelayu)
+Thanks a lot to [Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/) for introducing this very nice API and motivating me to start walking my own steps in python (@angelabauer)

-Thanks to Al Sweigart for introducing the shelve module in his course [Automate the Boring Stuff with Python](https://www.udemy.com/course/automate/) (@alsweigart), and others
+Thanks to Al Sweigart for introducing the shelve module in his course [Automate the Boring Stuff with Python](https://www.udemy.com/course/automate/) (@alsweigart) and much more